cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 The file then get imported into the parent Atmos stacks.
 This makes the stack configurations DRY by reusing the component's config that is common for all environments.

+Refer to [Stack Imports](/core-concepts/stacks/imports) for more details on Atmos imports.

 In the `stacks/catalog/vpc-flow-logs-bucket.yaml` file, add the following default configuration for the `vpc-flow-logs-bucket/defaults` Atmos
 component: